 1995 was a revolutionary year on a worldwide scale for a number of reasons.
-Proceedings in the OJ Simpson case got underway (Ironically, he was voted to be released on bail yesterday), Windows 95 was released, eBay was founded, the Sony PlayStation was released, and South Africa famously won the rugby world cup.
+Windows 95 was released, eBay was founded, the Sony PlayStation was released, and South Africa famously won the rugby world cup.

-In terms of music it was also a landmark year, with pop hits like ‘This is how we do it’, ‘Boombastic’ and more all taking over the charts, while the timeless ‘Insomnia’ by Faithless made its entrance into the world.
+In terms of music it was also a landmark year, with crossover hits like such as The Bucketheads – The Bomb, Nightcrawlers – Push The Feeling On and many more all taking over the charts, while the timeless ‘Insomnia’ by Faithless made its entrance into the world.

-Thankfully, it’s 2017, and the internet is a full blown entity in itself so obviously there are nuggets of Féile ’95 floating around YouTube, including this peculiarly U2-themed highlight video from the Cork gathering.
+Thankfully, it’s 2019, and the internet is a full blown entity in itself so obviously there are nuggets of Féile ’95 floating around YouTube, including this legendary clip of Moby performing his hit track ‘Go’ live at the Cork gathering.

 If you look even closer you’ll see Laurent Garnier and Carl Cox, with Dave Clarke in even finer print joining the Chemical Brothers on the left hand side of the page.
 Massive attack’s soundsystem headlines ‘The Groove Stage’, with their main man Tricky making up part of the main stage lineup.
-Moby, Kylie Minogue and the Stone Roses would all easily headline any festival today, in fact Orbital headlined the opening day of Forbidden Fruit this year with Underworld doing so last year.
+Moby, Kylie Minogue and the Stone Roses would all easily headline any festival today, in fact Orbital & Underworld still regularly headline festivals the world over in 2019.

 One of the most striking aspects of the Féile flyer is the helpline.
-There’s no nifty Facebook rollout or event pages or online hubs to get all your info.
-First of all, you have to be lucky enough for one of these flyers to somehow appear within your vicinity, be it on a telephone box, newspaper or over the radio and then remember the details if you don’t have a pen and paper, because unluckily camera phones still didn’t exist.
-That means then dialing up the number from a landline and then waiting impatiently for each option to be announced by the answering machine while it drives up your phone bill for that month.
-Alternatively, if you’re out and about you can pop into the nearest pay phone and hear all that Féile has to offer.
+There was no nifty Facebook rollout or event pages or online hubs to get all your info.
+First of all, you have to be lucky enough for one of these flyers to somehow appear within your vicinity, be it on a telephone box, newspaper or hear about it over the radio and then remember the details if you didn’t have a pen and paper.
+That means then dialing up the number from a landline and waiting impatiently for each option to be announced by the answering machine while it drives up your phone bill.